Bursitis Information

 Real accounts by real people.
 Hear what they have to say!

-Sunnyvale, United States
+Virginia, United States

-MI, United States
+United States

 Hip bursitis

-Hi Toky, Thank you for the prompt delivery of Patches.
-They arrived early Tuesday morning.
-My wife used one last night on hip and was surprised to find this morning that it was damp.
+My wife used one last night on her hip and was surprised to find this morning that it was damp.
 There was a marked decrease in pain in the bursitis area.
-Of course it is far too early to judge results […]
+Of course, it is far too early to judge results yet, but the signs are encouraging so early.
+We will let you know later how the treatment performs over time.
+The location in the hip area will be a very good test, being so deep-seated.

 Bob & Marjorie B